PC or something similar.

 Weather Radio transmitter location

-its call sign, its frequency.
+its call sign, its frequency. its Weather Forecast Office

-Your website's NAME and URL
+Your website's NAME and URL, if you have one

 A very gracious 'friend' of Personal Website Operators, CHRIS, at Crushed Box Software, Mobile apps, collaborates with us, providing his server facilities to stream your Weather Radio feeds - at no cost to either you or us.
 The quality is great, and the connection easy in most cases.